MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 Contoso admins migrate the database using Azure Database Migration Service using the [step-by-step migration tutorial](https://docs.microsoft.com/azure/dms/tutorial-mysql-azure-mysql-online).
 They can perform online, offline, and hybrid (preview) migrations using MySQL 5.6 or 5.7.

 > [!NOTE]
-> MySQL 8.0 is supported in Azure Database for MySQL, but the Database Migration Service tool does not yet support that version.
+> MySQL 8.0 is supported in Azure Database for MySQL, but the Database Migration Service tool doesn't yet support that version.

 As a summary, they must perform the following: